gooebrone/gyattlover9999/README.md

 (HELL HAS BEEN DESTROYED.
-DESTROY HEVAEN, YOUR WEAK HERE STAY SAFE.
+DESTROY HEAVEN, YOUR WEAK HERE.
+STAY SAFE.

 > Open this page at [https://gooebrone.github.io/gyattlover9999/](https://gooebrone.github.io/gyattlover9999/)